 And the Lord said to Moses, “Pass on before the people, taking with you some of the elders of Israel, and take in your hand the staff with which you struck the Nile, and go.
 Behold, I will stand before you there on the rock at Horeb, and you shall strike the rock, and water shall come out of it, and the people will drink.”

 And Moses did so, in the sight of the elders of Israel.
 And he called the name of the place Massah and Meribah, because of the quarreling of the people of Israel, and because they tested the Lord by saying, “Is the Lord among us or not?”
 Exodus 17:1-7

 Scripture quoted from The Holy Bible, English Standard Version®, © 2001 by Crossway Bibles, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.

-Audio: Click to hear the MP3 of Babble Banished.
+Audio: Click to hear the MP3 of Tested and True.

-NB: For some reason, a few people have had problems trying to play the inline audio if Windows Media is their default MP3 player.
+NB: A few people have had problems trying to play the inline audio with Windows Media Player.
 If this occurs, you can either change to QuickTime or another default browser player, copy and paste the link directly into a selected player, or download it to your computer, where it seems to work regardless of which player.
 Several folks have suggested VLC Player from VideoLAN.